Table of Contents

 Therefore, it's important to monitor and measure network jitter and ensure that it stays within acceptable limits for all applications running on the network.

 There are several factors that can cause network jitter, and they're not obvious to catch.
-Part of measuring jitter is understanding what is causing high levels of jitter in your network, and taking steps to solve it.
+Part of measuring jitter is understanding what is causing high levels of jitter in networking, and taking steps to solve it.
 A tool like Obkio will help you drill-down to understand what's causing jitter in your network.

 But let's go over some of the most common causes of jitter: